Each airport makes a unique and vital contribution to its region.

 Canada’s air transportation industry is at the heart of Canada’s 21st century economy.
 Without a competitive and efficient airport and airline industry, Canada’s business networks and social institutions would not function to their maximum potential.
 Air transport enables Canadians to connect with each other; it allows families to explore other parts of the world, but it is also at the core of Canada’s economic future.

-An economic impact study found that Canada’s airports:
+A national economic impact study found that Canada’s airports:

 - Served 140 million passengers in 2016;